 This type of information would have been invaluable to us when we lost Matt so that we could have connected with other grieving families for peer support and received resources on grief.
 As Paul and I became more involved with The GAP Network, we saw a different type of healing begin as we moved from receiving resources and support to giving them, and we were able to reach out to others to help them in those early stages of loss.
 Additionally, through the multiple G.A.P.
 Network Summits, we have been able to glean valuable information from noted speakers on grief, addiction, and prevention issues.
 Being on the G.A.P. committee has also provided us the opportunity to help plan the topics and speakers for these summits.

 Healing is a journey.
 While we will never move PAST our grief and loss of Matt, we are moving THROUGH it.
 We are grateful for the resources and the people we have met through The G.A.P.
-Network who have come along side of us.
+Network who have come alongside us.
 It has been a valuable support to Paul and me in a journey that we never imagined we would be on but, unfortunately, is one that all too many parents are taking because of the current opiate epidemic.